eclipse-archived/ceylon-lang.org/documentation/1.0/reference/structure/compilation-unit.md

 Any declaration which is contained directly within a compilation unit (that is, without a parent declaration) is considered a *top-level* declaration.
-Most top level declaration permit nested declarations.
+Most top level declarations permit nested declarations, the exception to this is that an interface cannot have an `object` member.

 ### Source Location